 - Round Robin Bar: A classic bar in an elegant setting

 - Le Bar: A cafe serving light breakfast and brunch snacks as well as fresh cocktails

 Conference and Banquet Facilities

-- 13 additional conference facilities for up to 250 people, classroom style and banquet facilities for up to 450 people.
+- Classroom style and banquet facilities: for up to 450 people

 Interesting Historical Facts